-- There is no network provider available in the required speciality; or - Emergency medical treatment is required.
-(Emergency medical treatment means medical services within 24 hours after the onset of injury or sickness reasonably expected to cause serious physical impairment or death.)
+- There is no network provider available in the required speciality; or - Emergency Medical Treatment is required.

 Definition of Doctor

 Doctor means a person who is licensed to practice medicine and surgery as a Doctor of Medicine (MD) or Osteopathy (DO), or a person who is a licensed Dentist (DDS or DMD), Podiatrist, Chiropractor, Optometrist, or Ophthalmologist practicing within the scope of his or her license.